toolleeo/cli-apps/README.md

 * [ora](https://github.com/sindresorhus/ora) - Elegant terminal spinner.
 * [pangran](https://github.com/BimoT/pangran) - A simple TUI program that checks if you've typed a pangram.
 * [Polykill](https://github.com/Bdeering1/polykill) - Lightweight command line utility for removing dependencies and build artifacts from unused local projects.
-* [powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile.
 * [Python re(gex)? exercises](https://github.com/learnbyexample/TUI-apps/tree/main/PyRegexExercises) - TUI application intended to help you practice Python regular expressions there are more than 100 exercises covering both the builtin re and third-party regex module.
 * [rss-cli](https://github.com/Clortox/rss-cli) - A unix-inspired cli application for interacting with RSS feeds.
 * [sauce](https://github.com/cadecuddy/sauce) - A novelty CLI tool that identifies an anime from an image and yields key data about it.
 * [Skylab](https://github.com/SerhiiStets/skylab) - A text user interface (TUI) tool that displays upcoming space launches in a user-friendly way.
-* [Starship](https://starship.rs/) - The cross-shell prompt for astronauts.
 * [teetail](https://github.com/sl236/teetail) - Like tee, but only the tail goes in the file.
 * [Timer-CLI](https://github.com/1Blademaster/timer-cli) - A very simple countdown timer.
 * [ttyscheme](https://github.com/kolunmi/ttyscheme) - Collection of Color Schemes for the TTY.
 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.
 * [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from the terminal.
-* [welcome.sh](https://github.com/G2-Games/welcome.sh) - A nice little script that greets you on every launch, with some helpful (and customizable!) information.
 * [yank](https://github.com/mptre/yank) - Reads input from stdin and display a selection interface that allows a field to be selected and copied to the clipboard.

 ## <a name="versioning"></a>Versioning